RobotLocomotion/drake/tutorials/README.md

 bazel run //tutorials:mathematical_program
 ```

+## Running and Viewing the Notebooks on Google Colab.

+We are currently rolling out support for running the notebooks on [Google
+Colab](https://research.google.com/colaboratory/).
+For tutorials that have
+already been upgraded, you will see an initial cell that will provision the
+machine on Google Colab (only); this will do nothing on your local machine.

 ## Running and Viewing the Notebooks Online

 The notebooks in this folder can be run and quickly viewed online using